Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Capel has four active public transport stops, all of which are bus stops.
-These stops are served by three different routes that collectively offer 22 weekly passenger trips.
-The accessibility of these transport services is limited, with residents typically located 2017 meters away from the nearest stop.
+Capel has four active public transport stops operating, all of which are bus stops.
+These stops are serviced by three different bus routes that collectively offer 22 weekly passenger trips.
+The accessibility of these services is limited, with residents typically located 2017 meters away from the nearest stop.

-On average, there are 3 trips per day across all routes, equating to approximately 5 weekly trips per individual stop.
+On average, each route provides three trips per day, resulting in approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport